ku9nov/faynoSync/README.md

-REDIS_PORT (The port for the Redis server, default: `6379`) REDIS_PASSWORD (Password for Redis, leave empty if not set) REDIS_DB (The Redis database number to use, default: `0`)
+REDIS_PORT (The port for the Redis server, default: `6379`) REDIS_PASSWORD (Password for Redis, leave empty if not set) REDIS_DB (The Redis database number to use, default: `0`) ENABLE_PRIVATE_APP_DOWNLOADING=false (if enabled, then apps located in private S3 can be downloaded using the public API; if disabled, then download links require authentication)
 ```

 You can set these environment variables in a `.env` file in the root directory of the application.
 You can use the `.env.local` file, which contains all filled variables.